maciekkrysz/grkrcn-game-server/README.md

 # 1. About
 Microservice module for handling card games and the ranking system in the web application for card games.
 The second one microservice is rensponsible for user accounts.
 Game-server storages data in PostgreSQL database which is not directly shared with other microservice.
 Communication between microservices uses RabbitMQ queues.
-Architecture is graphicly describes in [Architecture diagram](README.md#12-architecture-diagram)
+Architecture is graphicly described in [Architecture diagram](README.md#12-architecture-diagram)

 ## 1.1 Technologies